 Master of Latin American Studies Requirements

-• Required courses in LAS are: LAS601, Introductory Seminar; LAS602, Research Design; and a disciplinary research methods course (to be approved by the degree director.)
+• Required courses in LAS are: LAS601, LAS602, and a discipline-appropriate research methods course (to be approved by the degree director.)

-• Students will be required to write a master's thesis, create an equivalent capstone project, or pass a comprehensive exam.
-(6 credits) These options require a committee consisting of at least three faculty members.
+• Students will be required to write a master's thesis, create an equivalent capstone project, or pass a comprehensive exam (each of which requires 6 credits of thesis/readings courses).
+These options all require a committee consisting of at least three faculty members.

 • Language Requirement: Students must demonstrate advanced language competency in Spanish, French, Portuguese, or Haitian Creole.
 Students may establish proficiency by passing two courses taught in the target language at the 600-level or above, or by passing a language competency exam.
 A major indigenous language of Latin America may be substituted for either Spanish or Portuguese.
 Students may petition for a waiver of examination if they have gained language competency in another manner (i.e. native speaker, upper division coursework in target language, Peace Corps service, 18 credits or Defense Language Proficiency Test).